 Stress, Sex differences, Neuroscience, Anxiety, Arousal, Depression

 Women are twice as likely as men to suffer from stress-related psychiatric disorders, such as depression and post-traumatic stress disorder.
 As principle investigator of the Neuroendocrinology and Behavior Laboratory, Dr. Debra Bangasser uses techniques from biopsychology, neuroendocrinology, and cellular and molecular biology to investigate whether there are neurobiological factors that contribute to this disparity between men and women.
 Specifically, her research program explores sex differences in stress response systems that predispose females to stress and stress-related psychiatric disease.
 Dr. Bangasser has authored numerous publications in top journals including Nature Neuroscience and Molecular Psychiatry.
-She is a member of the American Psychological Association, International Behavioral Neuroscience Society, Organization for the Study of Sex Diffe rences, Society for Behavioral Neuroendocrinology, and Society for Neuroscience.
-Her research is currently funded by the National Institute of Mental Health.
+She is a member of the American Psychological Association, International Behavioral Neuroscience Society, Organization for the Study of Sex Differences, Society for Behavioral Neuroendocrinology, and Society for Neuroscience.
+Her research is funded by the National Institute of Mental Health and the National Science Foundation.

 Bangasser, D.A., Reyes, B., Piel, D., Rarach, V., Zhang, X., Van Bockstaele, E.J., Beck, S.G., & Valentino, R.J.
 (2013).
 Increased vulnerability of the brain norepinephrine system of females to corticotropin-releasing factor overexpression, Molecular Psychiatry, 18,166-73.
 Image from the paper was the February 2013 Journal Cover.